dimpolitik/MovCLUfish/README.md

 # MovCLUfish
-A tool for discovering fish movement patterns from individual-based models using data mining
+A tool for visualising fish movement patterns from individual-based models using data mining.
+It's based on the paper

+•	Politikos, D.V., Kleftogiannis, D., Tsiaras, K. Rose, K. MovCLUFish: A data mining tool for discovering novel fish movement patterns from individual-based models (under review).

+The repository includes:

+* Source code in Matlab for implementing MovCLUFish
+* Source code in R for implementing MovCLUFish

 ## scripts